The Treasury Department is staffing up -- finally

 Until now, Secretary Mnuchin, a former Goldman Sachs banker, has been relying on four counselors and career staff to fill the vacuum at the agency.

-Five more nominees are still awaiting Senate confirmation, including Sigal Mandelker, who will oversee international terrorism financing and economist Adam Lerrick to serve as deputy under secretary for international finance.
+Not all the spots are filled.
+Three more nominees are awaiting Senate confirmation, including economist Adam Lerrick to serve as deputy undersecretary for international finance.